coldbox-modules/mementifier/readme.md

 #### Default Includes

 This array is a collection of the properties and/or relationships to add to the resulting memento of the object by default.
 The `mementifier` will call the public `getter` method for the property to retrieve its value.
 If the returning value is `null` then the value will be an `empty` string.
+If you are using CF ORM and the `ormAutoIncludes` setting is true (by default), then this array can be auto-populated for you.

 ```js
 defaultIncludes = [